Some-Apps/ShelterPartner/README.md

 ## Contributor Incentives

 Contributors who make an average of 1 pull request or more per month will be given a desk in a [virtual office building](https://gather.town).
 This will allow you to interact with other contributors while you work or just talk and play online mini games.
+An invite will be sent after your first contribution.
+From there, if you don't make a contribution for a least 2 months, the invite will be revoked.
+But if you make another contribution, the invite will be sent again.

 Although not gauranteed, if I get to the point where this or other apps allow me to hire an employee, contributors will be considered first.
 I do not care about college degrees.